hopperscript/hopperscript/README.md

-# [insert name here]
+# Hopperscript

-I don't think this has to be added to Cargo
+A text language for [Hopscotch](https://gethopscotch.com), written in Rust.

-build/run using `cargo r [cli options for the executable]`
+To use the CLI on debug, run `cargo r -- [cli options for the executable]`